-In this part, we try to use the algebraic quantities in section \ref{sec:characterize} to find more sets which has the property of strong nonlocality.
+In this part, we try to use the algebraic quantities in section \ref{sec:characterize} to find more sets which has the property of strongest nonlocality.
 The first result is out of our expectation.
-Using entangled states, three qubits is enough to show the strong nonlocality.
-We use the following Pauli gate operations $X,Y, Z,$ and the identity operation $ I$ { } In $\mathbb{C}^2\otimes \mathbb{C}^2\otimes \mathbb{C}^2$, the $W$ state is $|100\rangle+|010\rangle+|001\rangle$.
+Using entangled states, three qubits is enough to show the strongest nonlocality.
+We use the following Pauli gate operations $X,Y, Z$ { } and the identity operation $ I$.
+In $\mathbb{C}^2\otimes \mathbb{C}^2\otimes \mathbb{C}^2$, the $W$ state is $|100\rangle+|010\rangle+|001\rangle$.
 Let $U^{(W)}$ denote the matrix Then the set $\cS_W:=\{U^{(W)}|ijk\rangle \ \mid\ i,j,k\in \mathbb{Z}_2 \}$ (the states can be seen in the following table) is an orthogonal basis whose elements are all locally unitary equivalent to the above $W$ state \cite{Miyake05}.

 Using Matlab we can show that the ranks of the matrices $D_{R|\hat{R}}(\cS_W)$ ($R=A,B,C$) are all 15.
-Therefore, by Theorem \ref{thm:AlgorithmBasis_Strong}, the set $\cS_W$ is locally stable for every biparition.
+Therefore, by Theorem \ref{thm:AlgorithmBasis_Strong}, the set $\cS_W$ is of strongest nonlocality.
 Moreover, the statement holds also for any its subset with 6 elements.